Uranus facts – orbit, physical overview, rings, moons, etc.

 Facts about Uranus (everything you need to know)

-Orbit
+Orbit of Uranus

-• Uranus orbits at a distance of 1.8 billion miles (average) from the Sun.1.8 billion miles is approximately equal to 19.8 Astronomical Units (AU).
+• Uranus orbits at a distance of 1.8 billion miles (average) from the Sun.
+1.8 billion miles is approximately equal to 19.8 Astronomical Units (AU).
 1 Astronomical Unit is the average distance of Earth from the Sun.
 In other words, the distance of Uranus from the Sun is 19.8 times the distance of the earth from the Sun.

-1.8 billion miles = 2.9 billion kilometers
+1.8 billion miles = 2.9 billion km

 ADVERTISEMENT